martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+### Improved Support for `swap()`-related Topics!!
+> VtBotDebug now shows the changes that are made to the DOM during swap.

+> Support for `swap()` replacements is now automatically synced with Astro's main development.
+Astro extents the semantics of the `swap()` functions?
+All extensions are supported by The Bag and are available for your individual swaps!

 ### More Starlight Improvements: ###

 The selection of optional Starlight components keeps growing: